top of page

 Autonomous Grocery Delivery Robot: The Rough Skeleton Created in SolidWorks

-Marble envisions that costly last mile being performed by autonomous delivery modules.
+Marble envisioned that costly last mile being performed by autonomous delivery modules.

 Companion Concept: Combining Nature and Modernity